mistakia/nano-community/docs/history/community/nano-trade.md

 # NanoTrade Discord

 The NanoTrade discord community was created on 18 January 2018 with `mav` making the first comment: `First`.
-The community serves as the go to place for serious trade talk as all trade related discussions are discouraged on the Nano discord & subreddit.
+The community serves as the go to place for "serious trade talk" as all trade related discussions are discouraged on the Nano discord & subreddit.

 ## Notable References & Copy Pastas